 Remuneration for APRA Members is determined by the Remuneration Tribunal.
 APRA Members are paid a total remuneration package comprising salary plus superannuation.
-APRA Members are not eligible for any bonus scheme.

 APRA's executives are remunerated under a common law contract and APRA's remuneration policies.
-All employees have a fixed salary component as their primary income with a discretionary bonus ('at risk' component) which is based on performance and in line with APRA's performance policy.
+All employees have a fixed salary component as their primary income.